 Frequency: 3–5 days per week

 Clients should choose other recreational activities, especially group activities, as these will help them develop regular exercise behaviors.3,5,6 Strength training can be a useful form of exercise, beginning with low intensities, using multiple sets of 12 to 15 repetitions.
 A circuit of upper- and lower-extremity exercises is optimal for improving overall strength and endurance while providing the benefits of exercise for depression.
-A circuit of high-intensity exercise at 80% of maximum, using three sets of eight repetitions, has been shown to decrease depression levels in elderly persons.7 Clients should be encouraged to try different forms of aerobic ...
+A circuit of high-intensity exercise at 80% of maximum, using three sets of eight repetitions, has been shown to decrease depression levels in elderly persons.7 Clients should be encouraged to ...